Flattery - A Tribute to Radio Birdman

 FLATTERY: A TRIBUTE TO RADIO BIRDMAN, VOLUME 2 -- Various Artists (No-Mango)

-For those of you who still haven't removed the scorch marks Volume One put in your CD player, forget it!
+forget it!
 It's finally here -- Jake Starr and Dave Champion's second helping of modern-day bands' takes on 15 Birdman classics.
 Dunno how the ex-Birdmen themselves feel about this project, but from a fan's perspective, anything that evokes the spirit and feeling of the Birdmen is welcome.

 There's nothing here as unique as the Bon Führer or Boyettes tracks on the previous installment, but there's still plenty to appreciate here.
 Gluecifer turns in a credible "Monday Morning Gunk," hewing pretty close to the original -- as many of the bands tend to do; variation usually takes the form of turning up the intensity, losing some of the subtleties of light and shade that the originals had, but hey, call it the price of a fan's enthusiasm.